Tebuthiuron

 Tebuthiuron is a nonselective broad spectrum herbicide of the urea class.
-It is used in a number of herbicides manufactured by Dow AgroSciences, and is sold under several trade names, depending on the formulation.
 It is used to control weeds, woody and herbaceous plants, and sugar cane.
 It is absorbed by the roots and transported to the leaves, where it inhibits photosynthesis.
+The ingredient was discovered by Air Products and Chemicals, but was registered by Elanco in the United States in 1974, and later sold to Dow AgroSciences.